prijatelj/bayesian_eval_ground_truth-free/README.md

 This is the research repository for the [Pattern Recognition paper](https://www.sciencedirect.com/science/article/pii/S0031320321005604) completed as a joint project by the University of Notre Dame's Computer Vision and Research Lab and Perceptive Automata.

+This work uses Tensorflow and Tensorflow Probability (TFP) prior to the Tensorflow v2 release.
+TFP is used for the Bayesian Evaluator models.
+This includes the distributions and the HMC Bayesian Neural Network (BNN).

 ## Directory Structure

 When installing out code, we recommend using a virtual environment, such as venv or conda.